-Dispersant use Dispersant Testing & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The application of dispersants is considered to be one of the response options.
-Conditions are defined based on sensitivity maps and seasonal data.
-In Bonn Agreement two contracting parties have test systems in place, UK and France.
+Dispersant use Dispersant Testing & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The application of dis- persants is considered to be one of the response options.
+Conditions are de- fined based on sensitivity maps and seasonal data.
+The national contact point regarding the use of dis- persants is the RWS -North Sea, Netherlands Coast Guard Centre In Bonn Agreement two contracting parties have test systems in place, UK and France.
 Moreover through the REACH programme sup- pliers of dispersants should test their products N/A List of approved disper- sants: None / No list of approved dispersants exists None, in case of response by applying dispersant NL will contact the UK to make use of their arrangements None None N/A N/A